Chris Jones & Associates, LLC

 Individual therapy focuses on the whole person.
-Our client perspective allows us to tailor therapy to the individual, depending on your needs.
-This perspective involves considering the physical environment of the person, including your home, school, work, and community.
-Individual therapy focuses on helping you to adapt to stressors and works with you as the individual to meet the goals that you set in therapy.
+Our client perspective allows us to tailor treatment to the individual, depending on your needs.
+This perspective involves considering the person's physical environment, including your home, school, work, and community.
+Individual therapy focuses on helping you adapt to stressors and works with you to meet the goals you set in treatment.

 Family therapy involves you and one or more family members in a session with the therapist.
-The goal of family therapy is to help improve family dynamics, improve interactions between family members, and work through common family conflicts.
-Family therapy is ideal for people who want to get along better with household members, to communicate better with relatives, or to improve relationships amongst the generations.
-Family therapy can also be explored with your adolescent or teenager to discuss your concerns about behavior, choices, or relationships.
+Family therapy aims to help improve family dynamics, improve interactions between family members, and work through common family conflicts.
+Family therapy is ideal for people who want to get along better with household members, communicate better with relatives, or improve relationships amongst the generations.
+You can also explore family therapy with your adolescent or teenager to discuss your concerns about behavior, choices, or relationships.

 Group therapy is where one or multiple therapists work with a group of individuals on a mutually agreed-upon topic.
-Group therapy can be used to focus on improving peer relationships, decreasing social conflict, teaching coping skills, and more.
+Group therapy can improve peer relationships, decrease social conflict, teach coping skills, and more.